-1) convince me that your design is a fabulous one-that it is well thought out, accurately analyzed, and in general far better than any other design alternative.
+1) convince me that your design is a fabulous one-that it is well thought out and accurately analyzed.

-- 2) convince me that you are a fabulous receiver designer that understands completely the concepts taught in this course. - 3) convince me that you are a serious and professional engineering scholar, one who is proud of their work, and performs it in a complete, organized, detailed, precise and unambiguous manner.
+2) convince me that you are a fabulous receiver designer that understands completely the concepts taught in this course.

+3) convince me that you are a serious and professional engineering scholar, one who is proud of their work, and performs it in a complete, organized, detailed, precise and unambiguous manner.